-To raise the vehicle, insert the jack handle extension in to the jack (it is a loose fit) and turn it clockwise with the handle, making sure the handle remains firmly fitted onto the jack handle extension.
-As the jack touches the vehicle and begins to fit, double-check that it is properly positioned.
+To raise the vehicle, insert the jack handle into the jack (it is a loose fit) and turn it clockwise.
+As the jack touches the vehicle and begins to lift, double-check that it is properly positioned.

 Never get under the vehicle when the vehicle is supported by the jack alone.